 To be in the military is like being in a brotherhood, united by a sacred cause.
 Soldiers treat each other like family, and sometimes the bonds shared run even deeper than blood.
 The job is demanding, it requires men and women to leave their loved ones behind to serve the state.
 In the face of such sacrifices, individuals affiliated with the military are also subject to unique – often horrifying – experiences.
 Naturally, to be engulfed in a world filled with war and tears must have a spiritual trade off – the most influential one being an exclusive sense of pride, such that resilience and perseverance are paid off with honor, and respect.

 Like any club, being in the military offers tremendous exclusivity which is often made clear through military uniforms, accolades, badges, and special gear.
-Veterans love to flaunt their membership with several forms of insignia.
-One of the latter includes morale patches which are ornate military badges showcasing specific logos, images, motto, and/or expressions.
-However, morale patches aren’t like any other ordinary patches.
-While they are designed the same way – in that, the colors and the formats are alike – they possess monumental value accorded to them on account of their value throughout history.
-Morale patches are used as a means of identification and association with a military division or unit.
-They are specially created and worn to represent loyalty shared among a group of members.
+Veterans are patriotic and love to show their military association with several forms of emblems and insignias by creating custom made morale patches which are ornate military badges showcasing specific logos, images, motto, catch phrases or expressions.
+However, morale patches aren’t like any other ordinary patch.

-Typically, these patches aren’t officiated through a higher order, and need not be worn on uniforms.
+Typically, these patches aren’t officiated and sanctioned through a higher order in the military, and need not be worn on uniforms.
 However, because of the tribute they pay to the honorable service, many soldiers choose to voluntarily adorn them either to share a story or to pay tribute to their colleagues.
 Consequently, tracing the patches back to their original roots can be an interesting journey and you’ll be surprised to discover all the fun facts related to their inception.